 December in Africa

-If you are planning to visit Africa in December, particularly around the holiday season, make sure to book at least a year, or even two in advance!
-December marks the beginning of the long summer holidays throughout sub-Saharan Africa, so both local and overseas tourists book their vacations at the beach and at safari lodges and camps.
-Christmas is celebrated by Christians (and many non-Christian friends and neighbors) in most African countries,.
+Christmas is celebrated by Christians (and many non-Christian friends and neighbors) in most African countries.
 Goats are in peril this time of year as the preferred Christmas dinner, and churches are filled with joyous song.
-From Nairobi on down to Cape Town you’ll see lovely plastic Christmas trees adorned with fake snow.
-If you are enjoying a safari over Christmas expect to wear paper hats and enjoy a traditional “British Christmas” celebration, courtesy of the colonial heritage in many countries.
-You won’t see any Kwanzaa celebrations, that’s a uniquely north American holiday.
+From Nairobi to Cape Town you’ll see lovely plastic Christmas trees adorned with fake snow.
+If you are enjoying a safari over Christmas expect to wear paper crowns and enjoy a traditional “British Christmas” celebration, courtesy of the colonial heritage in many countries.
+You won’t see any Kwanzaa celebrations as that’s a uniquely North American holiday.

-December brings summer rains to much of southern Africa, with a short rainy season in East Africa, so expect warm temperatures throughout the major safari and beach destinations, with a chance of a thunderstorm here and there to cool off the day.
-Birdwatching is spectacular this month, the Okavango Delta camps, and lodges around the Chobe and Zambezi rivers in particular, are filled with “twitchers” from around the world.
-Watch out for large tele-photo lenses and more excitement around a Pel’s Fishing Owl sighting, than a lion kill.
+December brings summer rains throughout much of southern Africa, with a short rainy season in East Africa, so expect warm temperatures throughout the major safari and beach destinations, with a chance of a thunderstorm here and there to cool off the day.
+But the rains tend to be short and sporadic so the weather will certainly not dampen the holiday spirit.
+Birdwatching is spectacular this season with safari camps in the Okavango Delta and lodges around the Chobe and Zambezi Rivers in particular, filled with “twitchers” from around the world.
+Watch out for large telephoto lenses and more excitement around a Pel’s Fishing Owl sighting, than a lion kill.

 In East Africa the great migration of wildebeest and zebra heads toward the southern Serengeti and Ndutu plains for the green pastures.
 It’s a fantastic spectacle, shared by many happy predators who are spoiled for choice.
 Pregnant females abound as the incredible baby boom generally starts in February.